tobiscr/application-connector-manager/docs/user/technical-reference/04-10-application-connector-components.md

 ## Istio Ingress Gateway

-The Istio Ingress Gateway exposes Application Connector and other Kyma modules.
+Istio Ingress Gateway exposes Application Connector and other Kyma modules.
 The DNS name of the Ingress is cluster-dependent and follows the `gateway.{cluster-dns}` format.
 For example, `gateway.servicemanager.cluster.kyma.cx`.
 Istio Ingress Gateway secures the endpoints with certificate validation in the [Compass scenario](../README.md).
 Each call must include a valid client certificate.